-When startups decide to outsource, they’re doing it to save one of two things: Time or money.
+When newly formed startups decide to outsource, they’re doing it to save one of two things: Time or money.

 When work begins spilling over into your personal life, you know you’re on track toward success–and that something has to change if you want to maintain your productivity and sanity.

 And if you’re hemorrhaging money each month by employing in-house customer support, human resources, or accounting representatives that you don’t necessarily need, it’s probably time to take a closer look at your needs and consider outsourcing.

 Before you back away in horror at the thought of allowing outside hands to touch your sterile project, consider this: Outsourcing can allow startups to function seamlessly by taking care of ongoing, nonessential-but-important tasks, like website support or telephone customer service, and enabling founders to focus wholeheartedly on current goals.